Reconstructing Test Labels from Noisy Loss Functions: Missing Details from Section

-\textbf{Details about the $\mathsf{FPA}(\phi)$ Model.} For ease of discussion, as in~\citep{aggarwal2021icml}, we assume that in the $\mathsf{FPA}(\phi)$ model, we have $1$ bit for sign, $(\phi-1)/2$ bits for the exponent and $(\phi-1)/2$ bits for the fractional part (mantissa).
+One important consideration in our label inference attacks is the precision of arithmetic that is required at the adversary.
+In this context, there are two natural models of arithmetic computation: a) arbitrary precision and b) finite floating-point precision.
+Arbitrary precision arithmetic model allows precise arithmetic results even with very large numbers.
+In the floating-point precision model, the arithmetic is constrained by limited precision.
+An example of the floating-point precision model is the commonly used IEEE-754 double precision standard.
+Designing algorithms for standard arithmetic in both these models have been studied extensively~\citep{knuth2014art,brent2010modern}.
+We refer to the arbitrary precision arithmetic model as $\mathsf{APA}$ and floating point arithmetic model with $\phi$ bits as $\mathsf{FPA}(\phi)$.
+For ease of discussion, we assume that in the $\mathsf{FPA}(\phi)$ model, we have $1$ bit for sign, $(\phi-1)/2$ bits for the exponent and $(\phi-1)/2$ bits for the fractional part (mantissa).
 This assumption can be relaxed to accommodate $\phi_a > 0$ bits for the exponent and $\phi_b > 0$ bits for the fractional part where $\phi_a + \phi_b = \phi-1$.
 Furthermore, for any loss function $f$ in the $\mathsf{APA}$ model, we denote by $f_\phi$ the algorithm that computes $f$ on a machine with an instruction set for performing computations within these $\phi$ bits of precision.

+We begin by observing that Definition~\ref{def:codomain_separability} does not take into account fixed arithmetic precision (i.e., deals with the case where we have arbitrary precision arithmetic).
+Finite floating-point precision has an effect on separability, as bits of precision places a bound on the resolution.
+For example, even if $f(\sigma_1,\theta) \neq f(\sigma_2,\theta)$ in the $\mathsf{APA}$ model, with only $\phi$ bits of precision, this difference may not be observable.
+This leads to notion of separability in the $\mathsf{FPA}(\phi)$ model.

 \begin{definition} [$\tau$-codomain Separability in the $\textsc{FPA}(\phi)$ model] Let $f: \ZZZ_K^N \times \Theta \to \mathbb{R}$ be a function.
 Let $f_{\phi}$ be the representation of $f$ in the $\textsc{FPA}(\phi)$ model.
 For $\theta \in \Theta$, define $\Lambda_{\theta}(f_\phi) := \min_{\sigma_1,\sigma_2 \in \ZZZ_K^N} \abs{f_\phi(\sigma_1,\theta) - f_\phi(\sigma_2,\theta)}$ to be the minimum difference in the function output keeping $\theta$ fixed.
 For a fixed $\tau > 0$, we say that $f$ admits \emph{$\tau$-codomain separability} using $\theta$ in the $\textsc{FPA}(\phi)$ model if $\Lambda_{\theta}(f_\phi) \geq \tau$.